caiyue1993/IceCream/README.md

 ## Make it better
 These are the to-do list in IceCream project.
 You can join us to become a contributor.

-- Support CKReference & Realm's LinkingObjects
+- CKReference & Realm's LinkingObjects
-- Support CloudKit Shared Database
+- CloudKit Shared Database
-- Support Other platforms, like macOS, tvOS and watchOS
+- Other platforms supported, like macOS, tvOS and watchOS
+- Multiple objects supported

 See the [CONTRIBUTING](https://github.com/caiyue1993/IceCream/blob/master/CONTRIBUTING.md) file for contributing guidelines.